-Pocket box sextant with separate black glass artificial horizon in boxwood bowl on three adjustable feet, made by Charles George Dollond, St. Paul's Churchyard, City of London, England, 1835-1845.
+Pocket box sextant made by Charles Augustus Schmalcalder, 82 Strand, London, England, 1810-1826.
 Consists of two circular lacquered brass plates with lid that acts as a handle when used.
-Fitted with Inlaid silver 131° scale (-5° to 140°) with 30' divisions and a silver vernier (30’' div.).
-The index arm is rotated by a milled knob on the upper plate with two filter shades operated by lever.
+Fitted with Inlaid silver 128° scale (-5° to 150°) with 30' divisions and a silver vernier (1' div.).
+The index arm is rotated by a milled knob on the upper plate with two filter shades (red & green) operated by lever.
 The index glass is fixed with adjustment for the horizon glass.
 Fitted with magnifier (single lens) on hinged 40 mm swivel arm and choice of a large and a small pinhole sight but telescope missing.

 - Object Number: